billsfyuen/text_analysis_assignment/README.md

 ## Customization

-1. The number of keywords (for Keyword Extraction) and the list of predefined topics (for Topic Classification) can be customized
+1. The list of predefined topics (for Topic Classification) can be customized.
 2. Simply make updates in `backend/helpers/customize.py`.